 heredity: the transmission of genetic characters from parents to offspring

 trait: observable, physical characteristic obtained through genetic inheritance

 Did you know?
 (Ag Facts)

-- Geneticists study genes, heredity, and variation of living things.
+Geneticists study genes, heredity, and variations of living things.
 They could work as a researcher or a professor at a university.1

 Background Agricultural Connections